RJDelahoz/2021-tekglobal-fullstackjava/week-4/sql-notes/day-1.md

 WHERE employeeNumber = 28; -- one row deleted
 SELECT count(*)
     FROM employees; -- returns 22;
-ROLLBACK; -- Acidentally KO'd a legendary pokemon...restart game
+ROLLBACK; -- Accidentally KO'd a legendary pokemon...restart game

 SELECT count(*)
     FROM employees;	-- returns 23